eubr-atmosphere/clues-probe/service_performance/README.md

 # Service Performance: CLUES Probe for TMA-Monitor

 CLUES probe for `TMA Monitor` developed in `Python`.
 CLUES is the elasticity manager of the clusters launched by EC3 inside the ATMOSPHERE project.
 This probe calculates average time to power on a new node in the cluster.
-This time includes the time to deploy the new VM and the time to configure the VM to behabe as a working node of the cluster.
+This time includes the time to deploy the new VM and the time to configure the VM to behave as a working node of the cluster.

 ## Prerequisites